sbcguard/NodeJS_Project_2/README.md

 ## About

 This Node.js project provides a robust authentication and authorization system using JWT (JSON Web Tokens).
-The project is designed to handle user signup, login, and role-based access control, ensuring that users have the appropriate permissions to access certain resources.
+The project is designed to handle user sign-up, login, and role-based access control, ensuring that users have the appropriate permissions to access certain resources.
 The backend is built with Express.js and Prisma ORM for database interactions.

 ### Features

-- User signup and login with JWT authentication.
+- User sign-up and login to obtain JWT authentication.
-- Role-based access control.
+- Role-based access control to routes.
+- Cross-domain support
 - Middleware for handling authentication and role checking.
 - Error handling with custom exceptions.
-- Logging of login and signup attempts using Winston.
+- Logging of login and sign-up attempts using Winston.
 - Redirection after login based on the requested URL.
 - Seeding the database with dummy data using Prisma.